 Before making a decision, it’s important to confirm the location and gestational age of your pregnancy.
 This can only be accurately determined by an ultrasound.

 At our center, we provide free ultrasounds for all pregnant women.
-This important step helps you and your healthcare provider determine which procedures may be available—and what risks may be associated with each.
+This important first step helps you and your healthcare provider determine which procedures may be available—and what risks may be associated with each.

 Complications of Chemical Abortion (The Abortion Pill)